tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ## Zero-RTT backwards compatibility

-A TLS 1.3 ClientHello with 0-RTT data is not compatible with older servers.
-This can cause compatibility issues if a client attempts to use 0-RTT with a server cluster that contains servers without TLS 1.3 support.
-For example, a multi-server deployment may deploy TLS 1.3 gradually with some servers implementing TLS 1.3 and some implementing TLS 1.2.
-This may also occur if a TLS 1.3 deployment gets reverted to TLS 1.2.
+0-RTT data is not compatible with older servers.
+An older server will respond to the ClientHello with an older ServerHello, but it will not correctly skip the 0-RTT data and fail to complete the handshake.
+This can cause issues when a client offers 0-RTT, particularly against multi-server deployments.
+For example, a deployment may deploy TLS 1.3 gradually with some servers implementing TLS 1.3 and some implementing TLS 1.2, or a TLS 1.3 deployment may be downgraded to TLS 1.2.

-If a TLS 1.3 client sends a ClientHello with 0-RTT to an older server, the server will respond with a ServerHello containing an older version number.
-The handshake will later fail at the 0-RTT data.
-Clients which accept older versions of TLS MAY retry the connection without 0-RTT in response to this ServerHello.
+If a client accepts older versions of TLS and receives an older ServerHello after sending a ClientHello with 0-RTT data, it MAY retry the connection without 0-RTT.
 It is NOT RECOMMENDED to retry the connection in response to a more generic error or advertise lower versions of TLS.

-Services with multiple servers are RECOMMENDED to ensure a stable deployment of TLS 1.3 without 0-RTT prior to enabling 0-RTT.
+Multi-server deployments are RECOMMENDED to ensure a stable deployment of TLS 1.3 without 0-RTT prior to enabling 0-RTT.

 ## Backwards Compatibility Security Restrictions